-Besides, your filtering system will vary not only depending on the type of products but also on the width of your product range, whether you provide one type of product or your items vary from furniture to cosmetics.
+Besides, your filtering system will vary not only depending on the type of products but also the width of your product range (meaning whether you provide one type of product or your items vary from furniture to make-up for example).

-To successfully design an eCommerce website, you’ll most likely need to add lists of products you’d want to have in your eCommerce store.
+To successfully design an eCommerce website, you’ll most likely need to add lists of products you want to offer in your eCommerce store.

-Lists can be placed on the main screen and be compiled depending on the purpose they serve:
+Lists can be placed on the main screen and then compiled depending on the purpose they serve:

 Let’s take an online store for clothes as an example.
 Lists can be formed like “Outwear”, “Bottom”, “Shoes”, “Underwear”, etc.

 eCommerce sites often create such lists to promote some kind of products to increase sales or show what products are the most popular right now.

 These ones are intended to show customers new products that are now available for purchase on your eCommerce website.
 The products on such lists don’t have to be exclusively new.
 Maybe you used to offer them offline and now want to make them available on your site as well.

 If you have a lot of a particular product, you can give customers a discount for it to sell it much faster; you can create a list of items that are on sale.